TCL Wat

 # => After substitution: 10 + 5

 This may be surprising if you're expecting TCL to act like a Lisp, and means that you might miss syntax errors until the code is actually executed.
+Worse, subst on user-provided input will execute any [command] substitutions embedded in that input.

 Two ways of catching errors